Climate protection

 Following our METRO Palm Oil Procurement Policy, we work towards sustainable palm oil in products in our supply chain.
 For METRO Germany for instance, all palm oil in our local own brand food products has been 100% RSPO certified ‘segregated’, meaning zero deforestation, since 2018.

-Together with several other manufacturers and retailers, we currently work on more transparency in the palm oil supply chain within the Palm Oil Transparency Coalition (POTC), facilitated by experts 3Keel.
+Together with several other manufacturers and retailers, we work on more transparency in the palm oil supply chain within the Palm Oil Transparency Coalition (POTC), facilitated by experts 3Keel.

 We publicly report on the progress made against our palm oil commitment in the annual ACOP report of the RSPO, showing the overall palm oil volumes and the share of certification.
 This information is also published here.